-Despite what many Republicans often like to perpetuate, being a Christian and a conservative aren’t mutually exclusive.
-Millions of liberals and Democrats are Christians or believe in some version of God.
+Despite what conservatives seem to think, millions of liberals and Democrats are Christians or believe in some version of God.
 In fact, I’ve often argued that the version of “Christianity” that Republicans actually worship has almost nothing to do with the teachings of Jesus Christ – the key figure in Christianity.

 It’s just never made a whole lot of sense how they can claim to be followers of the teachings of Christ while vilifying the poor, supporting greed and essentially worshiping violence with their irrational obsession with guns.

 So I thought I’d do a little comparison with what Jesus Christ actually said about several issues vs. what Republicans seem to think their version if Jesus would support.

 What the real Jesus said: Mark 10:21 Jesus looked at him and loved him.
 “One thing you lack,” he said.
 “Go, sell everything you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me.”